MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 CMD c:\\Apache24\\bin\\httpd.exe -w
 ```

-However, the following will not work.
+However, the following format without the proper slashes will not work:

 ```dockerfile
 CMD c:\Apache24\bin\httpd.exe -w
 ```

-For detailed information on the `CMD` instruction, see the [CMD Reference on Docker.com](https://docs.docker.com/engine/reference/builder/#cmd).
+For more detailed information about the `CMD` instruction, see the [CMD reference on Docker.com](https://docs.docker.com/engine/reference/builder/#cmd).

-## Escape Character
+## Escape character

-In many cases a Dockerfile instruction will need to span multiple lines; this is done with an escape character.
+In many cases a Dockerfile instruction will need to span multiple lines.
+To do this, you can use an escape character.
 The default Dockerfile escape character is a backslash `\`.
-Because the backslash is also a file path separator in Windows, it can be problematic.
-To change the default escape character, a parser directive can be used.
-For more information on Parser directives, see [Parser Directives on Docker.com](https://docs.docker.com/engine/reference/builder/#parser-directives).
+However, because the backslash is also a file path separator in Windows, using it to span multiple lines can cause problems.
+To get around this, you can use a parser directive to change the default escape character.
+For more information about parser directives, see [Parser Directives on Docker.com](https://docs.docker.com/engine/reference/builder/#parser-directives).

-The following example shows a single RUN instruction that spans multiple lines using the default escape character.
+The following example shows a single RUN instruction that spans multiple lines using the default escape character:

 ```dockerfile
 FROM microsoft/windowsservercore